-It is possible to allow a user or group of users to have access to a repository's lookup tables without giving them access to the rest of the Repository Administration features.
+A repository administrator can allow a user or group of users to have access to update a repository's lookup tables without giving them access to the rest of the Repository Administration features.

 1) Create a new user group.
 Call it "Table Admins" or something else to identify that group.

-You do NOT need to add this group to the cabinet membership list.
+You do NOT need to add this group to a cabinet's membership list.

 2) Click Modify Group to edit the group's settings.
 You will see the option to allow that group to modify the lookup tables.